yuxunn/tp/docs/DeveloperGuide.md

 Step 1.
 The user opens the application to see a list of leads and clients.

 Step 2.
 The user executes `listclient` command to display a filtered list of persons in the address book.
-The `listclient` command calls `Model#updateFilteredPersonList()`, causing the modified state of the filtered list to be displayed bsad on the `predicate` passed into the `Model#updateFilteredPersonList()`.
+The `listclient` command calls `Model#updateFilteredPersonList()`, causing the modified state of the filtered list to be displayed based on the `predicate` passed into the `Model#updateFilteredPersonList()`.

 The following sequence diagram shows how the `listclient` operation works (Note that `listlead` works in the same way: